 Dr. Pennesi's interest in degenerative retinal disorders began shortly after his first year in college, when he spent a summer working at the Retina Foundation of the Southwest.
 There he worked under the supervision of Dr. David Birch and saw patients with retinal degenerations such as retinitis pigmentosa as well as studying animal models of this disease.

 For his residency training, Dr. Pennesi spent his internship year in San Diego at Scripps Mercy Hospital, followed by his ophthalmology residency at the University of California San Francisco.
 During residency he was awarded the Hogan/Garcia award for the best resident research project.
-After residency he completed a fellowship year specializing in Ophthalmic Genetics under the tutelage of Dr. Richard Weleber.
+After residency he completed an Ophthalmic Genetics Fellowship under the tutelage of Dr. Richard Weleber.

-Dr. Pennesi recently joined the faculty of the Casey Eye Institute as an Assistant Professor in Genetics and is a member of the Oregon Retinal Degeneration Center.
-He also serves as the Head of the Ophthalmic Imaging Department at Casey.
+Dr. Pennesi joined the faculty of the Casey Eye Institute as an Assistant Professor in Ophthalmic Genetics and is a member of the Oregon Retinal Degeneration Center.
+He also serves as the Director of the Visual Functions Service and is Director of the Ophthalmic Genetics Fellowship at Casey.

-The Foundation Fighting Blindness has recognized Dr. Pennesi with a Career Development Award to support his ambition to conduct transitional research that will bring treatments for diseases such as retinitis pigmentosa from the laboratory to the clinic.
+Both Research to Prevent Blindness and the Foundation Fighting Blindness have recognized Dr. Pennesi with Career Development Awards to support his ambition to conduct transitional research that will bring treatments for diseases such as retinitis pigmentosa from the laboratory to the clinic.
+He is the recipient of the 2011 ARVO/Alcon EarlyClinician Scientist award and was awarded the Alcon Young investigator Award in 2014.
 His research focuses on developing novel treatments for inherited retinal diseases.
 He is currently exploring the potential of a new class of drugs to up regulate protective growth factors in the retina.

 In his free time, Dr. Pennesi enjoys hiking, skiing, reading literature, and karaoke.